-Connectomics has enhanced our understanding of neurocognitive development and decline by the integration of network sciences into studies across different stages of the human life span.
-To pursue the opportunity to test integrated models of the dynamical brain organization across the entire life span, we target a national lifespan cohort on development of human brain and mind.
-With the success of building up this cohort, we will develop a novel computational and neuroinformatic platform for achieving a set of normative trajectories of the human brain and its mind/behavior associations.
-As initial findings, we have observed that across the life span, the human connectome gradually shifts from an ‘anatomically driven’ organization to one that is more ‘topological’.
-The whole framework, namely C3, can be systematically divided into to three parts, which accounts for cohort design, reproducibility assurance and methodology, respectively.
+All CLIMB research are designed for answering a scientific question ‘How genetic and other factors impact the lifespan development of human brain and mind?‘.
+Brain connectomics has enhanced our understanding of neurocognitive development and decline by the integration of network sciences into studies across different stages of the human life span.
+To pursue the opportunity to test integrated models of the dynamical brain organization across the entire life span, we target a national lifespan cohort on development of human brain and mind, namely Chinese Color Nest Project (CCNP).
+With the success of building up this cohort, we will develop a novel computational and neuroinformatic platform, Connectome Computation System (CCS) for CCNP, for modeling a set of normative trajectories of the human brain and its mind/behavior associations.
+To build up such a system, reliability and reproducibility is the most critical base and motivate the team to focus its methodology research on reliability and reproducibility of the measurements of human brain and mind.
+With more than 10-years experiences of reliability studies with resting-state FMRI, the team launched an international effort on reliability and reproducibility, building up the Consortium for Reliability and Reproducibility (CoRR).
+The whole framework has a name climb-C3 and can be divided into to the above three parts, which accounts for the research on lifespan cohort, computational system as well as reliability and reproducibility, respectively.